Shaunfurtado/ConRAG/README.md

 # ConRAG
-Conversational AI with RAG for Document-Based Queries with natural speech
+Conversational AI with RAG for Document-Based Queries with natural speech.